 Build the circuit above.
-Use an 9-VRMS, 60-Hz supply.
+Use a 10 V peak to peak, 60-Hz signal.

 - (a) Begin with the capacitor disconnected.
 Observe the full-wave rectified pattern on the oscilloscope.
 Verify that the frequency of the pattern is 120 Hz.
 [Note: Because the two channels of your oscilloscope have a common ground, it is not possible to view both the input and the output of the rectifier at once.] - (b) Add the 10-μF capacitor, getting the polarity right, but remove the load resistor.
 Observe how the capacitor integrates the rectified power to make a smooth DC source. - (c) Add the resistive load back into the circuit and see how the load causes the output of the power supply to "ripple."
-Verify that the frequency of the ripple is 120 Hz. - (d) Reduce the resistive load by making the resistor 47k instead of 10k.
+Verify that the frequency of the ripple is 120 Hz. - (d) Reduce the resistive load by making the resistor $47k\Omega$ instead of $10k\Omega$.
 Observe that the ripple decreases.
-Once again you may need to AC couple and increase the magnification of the 'scope.
+Once again you may need to AC couple and increase the magnification of the DPO.